ethanbowles03/2020-2021Prg2Port/README.md

 ### -SpaceShipGame-
 #### --Completed Jan.
 10--
-My space ship game is an object oriented program that use a ship, rocks and lasers to compose a game
+My space ship game is an object oriented program that uses a ship, rocks and lasers to compose a game.

-You fly a f-13 through space and try to hit every astriod, as they pass, with lasers
+You fly a F-18 through space and try to hit every asteroid, as they pass, with lasers.

-If they pass or hit you take damage.
-If you health reaches 0 you lose
+If they pass or hit you, you take damage.
+If your health reaches 0, you lose.

 ![SpaceShipGame](https://github.com/ethanbowles03/Programming-Portfolio/blob/master/Images/SpaceShip.png?raw=true)
 ![SpaceShipGameMockUp](https://github.com/ethanbowles03/Programming-Portfolio/blob/master/Images/MockUp.png?raw=true)